 Sections 9 & 10 of the Indian Partnership Act of 1932, lays down the basic duties which every partner has to and the said duties are not subject to any contract to the contrary.
-Therefore, the partners are bound to carry on the business of the firm to the greatest common advantage, in order to be just and faithful to each other and in order to render accounts and full information of all the things which either affect the firm or to any partner or his legal representative and every partner is bound to indemnify the firm for any of the loss that is caused to it by fraud in the conduct of the business of the firm.
+Therefore, the partners are bound to carry on the business of the firm to the greatest common advantage, to be just and faithful to each other, and to render accounts and full information of all the things which either affect the firm or to any partner or his legal representative and every partner is bound to indemnify the firm for any of the a loss that is caused to it by fraud in the conduct of the business of the firm.

 Subject to this the mutual rights and the duties of the partners may be decided by a contract between the partners, which is either express or implied.